reduce noise in Style

 1.05 (versus foam products where NRC = 0.4)

-Our acoustic panel art is easily mounted on walls using the high grade picture wire included.
+Our acoustic panel art is easily mounted on wall using sawtooth picture hanger (included)

 The perfect choice for environments that would normally use canvas prints that look great but these add the value of controlling ambient noise in homes, offices, restaurants, recording studios, home theaters, and schools.